mistiusiu/mini-warehouse-g5/README.md

 # 🛒 Mini Retail Data Warehouse – DSA 2040A Lab

 This project builds a **mini data warehouse** for a fictional retail company to analyze sales performance across products, stores, and time periods.
-Developed as part of the **DSA 2040A** course — *Course Instructor: [Austin Owuor](https://github.com/austinowuor)* — the project follows a **star schema** design and leverages SQL for data ingestion and analysis.
+Developed as part of the **DSA 2040A** course — *Course Instructor: [Austin Owuor](https://github.com/austinowuor)* — the project follows a **star schema** design and leverages both PostgreSQL and MySQL for data ingestion and analysis.

 ---